 Finding clients, meeting with clients, and getting clients to retain your law firm is part of the daily grind for most attorneys.

-Having those pictures makes it easy, because it’s usually the first thing people ask about.
-That always leads to me asking about their kids.
-And if there’s one way to create a connection with people, it’s talking about kids.
+To keep it simple, decorate your office with items that are important to you.
+For instance, behind my desk are two canvas prints: one from my wedding day and another picture of my two little kids.
+I put them there because those are the most important things in my life.
+Having these pictures makes it easy to connect with potential clients, because it’s usually the first thing people ask about.
+This always leads to me asking about their kids.
+And if there’s one way to create a connection with people, it’s talking about their kids.

-Maybe you’re the greatest _____ attorney in the world and you have carte blanche to act however you want.
+Maybe you’re the greatest attorney in the world, and you have carte blanche to act however you want.
 If you are, I doubt you’re reading this post.

 For everyone else, remember that your personality matters.
 Clients want someone to help solve a problem.
 But lawyers aren’t robots, so don’t act like one.